tlswg/snip/draft-ietf-tls-snip.md

 also as different records might be used to identify different operators.

-Hosts on the same IP address might work, but common deployment practices include use of different ports for entirely different services, which can have different operational constraints such as deployment schedules.
+Hosts on the same IP address might work, but common deployment practices include use of different ports for entirely different services.
+These can have different operational constraints, such as deployment schedules.
 Including different ports in the same scope could force all services on the same host to support a consistent set of protocols.

 This leaves IP and port.
-There is always a risk that the same port number is used for completely different purposes depending on the choice of protocol, but this practice is sufficiently rare that it is not anticipated to be a problem.
+There is a risk that the same port number is used for completely different purposes depending on the choice of protocol.
+This practice is sufficiently rare that it is not anticipated to be a problem.
+Finally, a deployment with no ability to coordinate the deployment of protocols that share an IP and port can choose not to advertise the availability of incompatible protocols.

+# Incompatible Protocols and SVCB

+The SVCB record {{?SVCB}} allows a client to learn about services associated with a domain name.
+This includes how to locate a server, along with supplementary information about the server, including protocols that the server supports.
+This allows a client to start using a protocol of their choice without added latency, as a query for SVCB records can be performed at the same time as name resolution.

+However, SVCB provides no protection against a downgrade attack between incompatible protocols.
+An attacker could remove DNS records for protocols that the client prefers, leaving the client to believe that only less-preferred options are available.
+If removed options are not compatible with the option that is chosen, the client will attempt those less-preferred options when attempting a TLS handshake.

+Authenticating all of the information presented in SVCB records might provide clients with complete information about server support, but this is impractical for several reasons:

+* it is not possible to ensure that all server instances in a deployment have the same protocol configuration, as deployments for a single name routinely include multiple providers that cannot coordinate closely;

+* the ability to provide a subset of valid DNS records is integral to many strategies for managing servers; and

+* ensuring that cached DNS records are synchronized with server state is challenging in a number of deployments.

+Overall, an authenticated TLS handshake is a better source of authoritative information.